 The AP has just issued a new policy prohibiting bloggers or setting guidelines on bloggers for what they can use on their blogs from AP.

-Now it's being disguised as hey, you bloggers aren't paying us for this.
+Now, it's being disguised as, hey, you bloggers aren't paying us for this.

-But this is this is uh th this is an all-out war now.
+But this is an all-out war now.

-And the bloggers are probably screw you, ABC.
+And the bloggers are probably, screw you, ABC.

-We're not gonna mention you, period then.
+We're not going to mention you, period, then.

-Well, that's not gonna go for me.
+Well, that's not going to go for me.

-But I think that in addition to inoculating uh everybody or her, Gene, they're trying to also intimidate people into just not talking about her.
+But I think that in addition to inoculating everybody or her, Gene, they're trying to also intimidate people into just not talking about her.

 They know they've got a problem with her.

-They know they've got a huge she just goes off the handle and says things and they don't know what is gonna be next.
+She just goes off the handle and says things, and they don't know what is going to be next.

-They are surrounding her with a new staff of uh of of of women that are just they just hired Patty Solese Doyle from the Clinton campaign.
+They are surrounding her with a new staff of women that are just.

 You surround her.

-Democrat operative Stephanie Cutter joining the Obama campaign, senior advisor chief of staff to Michelle Obama Cutter, a longtime aide to Senator Kennedy, served as communications director to Senator Kerry during his 2004 presidential campaign.
+Cutter, a longtime aide to Senator Kennedy, served as communications director to Senator Kerry during his 2004 presidential campaign.

 Her role underscores a growing concern with the campaign and among outside allies that Michelle's becoming a lightning rod for the opposition.